 - Professional Emails

 Lawyers must learn to draft professional emails; it is one of the most important skills for a young lawyer.
-Similarly, how do you present a professional image on social media?
-What to include and what to avoid.
+UCLA Law Professor Julie Cramer will instruct you on how to craft professional emails and how to avoid unfortunate errors.